-The School of Business offers degree programs leading to the Master of Arts in Economics, Master of Accountancy, Master of Business Administration, Master of Business Administration/Master of Science in Information Systems, Master of Science in Business, Master of Science in Information Systems, Master of Taxation, and the Ph.D. in Business and Pharm.D./M.B.A.
+The School of Business offers degree programs leading to the Master of Arts in Economics, Master of Accountancy, Master of Business Administration, Master of Decision Analytics, Master of Science in Business, Master of Science in Information Systems, Master of Supply Chain Management and the Doctor of Philosophy in Business.

 Enrollment in graduate courses

-Students may not enroll in any graduate business courses (except SCMA 500) for credit without first being admitted formally to a graduate degree or graduate certificate program.
+Students may not enroll in any graduate business courses for credit without first being admitted formally to a graduate degree or graduate certificate program.

 Exceptions may be granted by the director of graduate studies in business to students with superior academic records.
 No credit will be given for graduate classes taken prior to acceptance into a graduate degree program in business or economics unless such an exception has been granted.
-A form to request such an exception is available from the Graduate Studies in Business Office.
+Requests for such an exception shall be made directly to the Graduate Studies in Business Office.

 A “graduate transient” classification may be granted to a student in good standing in any graduate school accredited by the Association to Advance Collegiate Schools of Business who wishes to enroll in the School of Business for any one semester or summer session.
 Students will be required to present certificates of graduate standing but will not have to submit the data normally required for an admission decision.
-A form is available from the Graduate Studies in Business Office to facilitate transient enrollment.
+Such requests shall be made directly to the Graduate Studies in Business Office.

-A maximum of six semester hours of acceptable graduate credit earned in a degree program at an AACSB-accredited institution may be transferred and applied toward the graduate degree.
+School of Business policy allows for a maximum of 30 percent of the didactic hours required for a graduate degree or any graduate certificate program to be transferred in from another AACSB-accredited institution toward the degree.
 Acceptance of transfer credit is made at the discretion of the director of graduate studies in business.

 All transfer work must be at the A or B grade level.
 Students must be in good standing both at VCU and at the institution from which the credits were earned.
-Additionally, students must have had full admission during the time these credits were earned at that college or university.
 Transfer credit shall not be older than seven years at the time the degree is awarded.